GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)).
 Additionally, predicted results and true values have been transformed back to the linear scale to explore further relations.
-ANN and Multiple Linear regression present similar r2 values (0.78 in both cases), performance metrics and residual distributions in the logarithmic scale.
-Comparatively, Random Forest performed poorly with a lower r2 (0.72), worst performance metrics and clearly biased distributions of residuals.
-Transformation of predicted and true values back to the linear scale slightly reinforced ANN and Multiple Linear Regression increasing their r2 values (0.8 and 0.81 respectively) while decreasing the Random Forest r2 (0.66).
+ANN and Multiple Linear regression present similar *r*<sup>2</sup> values (0.78 in both cases), performance metrics and residual distributions in the logarithmic scale.
+Comparatively, Random Forest performed poorly with a lower *r*<sup>2</sup> (0.72), worst performance metrics and clearly biased distributions of residuals.
+Transformation of predicted and true values back to the linear scale slightly reinforced ANN and Multiple Linear Regression increasing their *r*<sup>2</sup> values (0.8 and 0.81 respectively) while decreasing the Random Forest *r*<sup>2</sup> (0.66).
 Results from residual analysis and distribution, performance metrics and regression plots indicate that Multiple Linear Regression is the model that best generalizes to the linear scale when collinear variables are included.

 Results from removing collinear variables allowed to evaluate predictor importance on model performance and reliability of predictions.
-Results indicate that no statistical difference exists between predictions which include collinear variables, and predictions without collinear variables.
+Results from variance inflation factor and comparing residual distribution indicate that no statistical difference exists between predictions which include collinear variables, and predictions without collinear variables.
 This indicates that predictions from models including